Oil3/CodeColors-Quicklook-Syntax-Highlighting/README.md

 # Code Colors

 **Code Colors - Quicklook Preview plug-in** is a 100% Swift, lightning-fast Quicklook Extension Plug-in for macOS.
-It's a work in progress  using native  syntax highlighting , no JavaScript, no WebKit , no RTF, no external dependencies.
+It's a (fully functional) work in progress  using native  syntax highlighting , no JavaScript, no WebKit , no RTF, no external dependencies.

 ### Features
-- **Supported File Types**: `.swift`, `.py`, `.yaml`, `.xml`, `.json`, as well as files without extensions. --> please tell me what you need.
+- **Supported File Types**: `.swift`, `.py`, `.yaml`, `.xml`, `.json`, as well as files without extensions. --> Anything can be added and manually controlled, let me know.
 - **Syntax Highlighting**:  Already handles various expressions and symbols --> please tell me what else you need.
 - **Lazy Loading**: Load line per line for immediate viewing, stops when view disapears.
 - **Pure Swift**:  only the code that is necessary: the minimum.